 The Roman Matrimony:

-Romans imbibed the popular idea of wedding rings that we so religiously follow today.
+Romans imbibed the popular idea of wedding rings that are so religiously followed today.
 To them, the circular form of the ring symbolized eternity which in turn reflected upon the ever-lasting bond of a marriage.
 They believed in these rings so deeply that they would insist on them being worn on the ring finger only, as it was found then that the vein from that finger conjoins the heart.

 The Big Fat Marriage: